 Are you giving your dog everything back they have given you?
 Again, giving the dog what you think they want with no honest and objective acquisition of knowledge to support that “thought” is simply lazy and irresponsible.
 If not through research then how have you come to this revelation that flies in the face of those with much more experience and knowledge that “hugs” are all a dog needs to be happy?

-For humans it has been the tribe, for dogs the pack.
+For humans it has been the tribe, for wolves the pack.
 There is such a striking similarity between the tribal characteristics of humans and the complexities of the pack, it produces much more than simple awe.
 These groups operate in very similar ways.
 Members are born into the tribe, just as pups are born into the pack.
 Relationships are forged through respect and honor.
 Work is shared equitably and is undertaken by all for one sole purpose, survival of the group.
 Oh, and spare me the whole dogs aren’t wolves rhetoric.
 No shit.
 If you are going to use that tidbit of information to negate the undeniable reality of what I’m saying then you shouldn’t even have a dog, and by all means, un-bookmark my blog.

-To a human tribe and a canine pack, there are the members of the group, then there is everyone else.
+To a human tribe and a wolf pack, there are the members of the group, then there is everyone else.
 This similarity can not be overlooked.
 The fierce loyalty of the group dynamic of both species originates from the exact same motivating force, survival.
 This should then beckon further investigation as to how we can use those similarities to find other, meaningful connections that can further our bond with the dog in our home, sharing our territory, and our resources.
 Your dog isn’t a wolf, and you don’t necessarily have a “pack” in the wolf sense, but dammit, that dog loves you and wants to be loyal to you.

 By taking time everyday to communicate with each other, you are investing in the very thing you have already been receiving.
 The dog gives us what many of us seek the moment it comes home with us.
 Following that logic, we are thereby indebted to the dog in terms of relationship currency.
 That debt can not be paid back with affection.
 It must be paid with interaction.
 It must be paid with a commitment to communicate which can only be accomplished with activities dedicated to that very purpose.